 Apprenticeship schemes can ensure companies have the right practical skills and qualifications in their workforce and ensure the company keeps up to date with the latest technology and practices.
-The apprentices themselves tend to be more motivated and loyal to the company that has invested in them, as they have made a choice to learn about a specific job at work.
-See our separate article her about interns.
+The apprentices themselves tend to be more motivated and loyal to the company that has invested in them, as they’ve made a choice to learn about a specific job at work.
+See our separate article here about interns.

-- Apprentices are employees and some can have with slightly different rights to normal employees (see below).
+Apprentices are employees that can can have with slightly different rights to normal employees (see below).
 There are currently three types of apprenticeship in the UK:

-- First: A Contract of Apprenticeship is the traditional 2-party arrangement for the primary purpose of being trained in the necessary skills for their job (or attaining a relevant qualification) and employers carry the responsibility to facilitate their training (including work experience to enhance their training).
-Normal employee contracts do not usually provide this provision for training, as a normal employee is there only to undertake work for the employer.
+- First: A Contract of Apprenticeship is the traditional two-party arrangement for the primary purpose of being trained in the necessary skills for their job (or attaining a relevant qualification) and employers carry the responsibility to facilitate their training (including work experience to enhance their training).
+Normal employee contracts don’t usually provide this provision for training, as a normal employee is there only to undertake work for the employer

-- Second: Employers can appoint an apprentice on an Apprenticeship agreement, which is a contract of service (rather than a contract of apprenticeship), so the apprentice undertakes to work for the employed and is treated as a normal employee.
-The Agreement must be in a prescribed form (from 6th April 2012 following the Apprenticeships, Skills, Children & Learning Act 2009).
+- Second: Employers can appoint an apprentice on an Apprenticeship agreement, which is a contract of service (rather than a contract of apprenticeship), so the apprentice undertakes to work for the employer and is treated as a normal employee.
+The Agreement must be in a prescribed form (from 6th April 2012 following the Apprenticeships, Skills, Children & Learning Act 2009)

-- The Government intends to simplify the law governing apprenticeships.
-In 2015 the DeRegulation Bill was given royal assent which proposes a new “approved English apprenticeship” to replace the Apprentice Agreement (although it is believed this will also be based on a contract of service, rather than a contract of apprenticeships, so additional dismissal protections – see below – will not apply)!
-Watch this space for more information as it becomes available – this is not expected to be fully implemented until 2017/18.
+- The government intends to simplify the law governing apprenticeships.
+In 2015 the Deregulation Bill was given Royal Assent which proposes a new “approved English apprenticeship” to replace the Apprentice Agreement (although it’s believed this will also be based on a contract of service, rather than a contract of apprenticeships, so additional dismissal protections – see below – won’t apply).
+This isn’t expected to be fully implemented until 2017/18

-- Latest Government figures suggest there were 921 people doing apprenticeships in England in 2014/15.
-The Government has set a target of 3 million apprenticeship starters by 2020!!!
+- Latest government figures suggest there were 921 people doing apprenticeships in England in 2014/15.
+The government has set a target of three million apprenticeship starters by 2020

-- Apprenticeships are available across a wide range of industries and in over 1,200 job roles and are available to anyone over the age of 16 (no upper age limit).
+- Apprenticeships are available across a wide range of industries in over 1,200 job roles, available to anyone over the age of 16 (no upper age limit)

-- The National Minimum Wage for apprentices is £3.30 per hour, rising to £3.40 per hour from 1st October 2016, however many employers pay more.
-This minimum wage applies to all apprentices (employed on a Contract of Apprenticeship) aged under 19; and apprentices aged 19 or over in the first year of their Apprenticeship.
-It must be paid for all the time the apprentice spends working and all their time spent training.
-After this the apprentice must be paid the normal national minimum wage for their age.
+- The National Minimum Wage for apprentices is £3.30 per hour, rising to £3.40 per hour from 1st October 2016.
+However, many employers pay more.
+This minimum wage applies to all apprentices (employed on a Contract of Apprenticeship) aged under 19 and apprentices aged 19 or over in the first year of their Apprenticeship.
+It must be paid for all the time the apprentice spends working or training.
+After this, the apprentice must be paid the normal National Minimum Wage for their age

-- Apprentices must be offered employment for at least 30 hours per week, except in some circumstances where the learner cannot complete the full 30 hours.
+- Apprentices must be offered employment for at least 30 hours per week, except in some circumstances where the learner can’t complete the full 30 hours

-- Depending on the role an Apprenticeship contract will be for a fixed period of time that is needed to acquire the skills and qualifications for the job.
+- Depending on the role, an Apprenticeship contract will be for a fixed period of time that’s needed to acquire the skills and qualifications for the job.
 This can take anything between one and four years to complete and will include on-the-job training, work experience and recognised qualifications.
-From August 2012 all apprenticeships for those aged 16-18 years must last for at least 12 months.
+From August 2012, all apprenticeships for those aged 16-18 years must last for at least 12 months

-- In order to complete an English apprenticeship under an Apprentice Agreement an apprentice must meet the standard completion conditions (or the alternative completion conditions, which we have not covered here).
+- In order to complete an English apprenticeship under an Apprentice Agreement, an apprentice must meet the standard completion conditions (or the alternative completion conditions, which we have not covered here).
 The standard conditions require an apprentice to have entered into an Apprentice Agreement relating to a recognised apprenticeship framework.
-And also they must have completed a course of training for the qualifications identified by the Framework and met all the requirements specified in the apprenticeship framework to be award the apprenticeship certificate.
+They must also have completed a course of training for the qualifications identified by the Framework and met all the requirements specified in the apprenticeship framework to be award the apprenticeship certificate

-- A Framework is a document that is used by colleges, employers and training providers to make sure Apprenciteships programmes are delivered consistently and includes the name of all qualifications, and how long the Apprenticeship will take.
+- A Framework is a document that’s used by colleges, employers and training providers to make sure Apprenticeships programmes are delivered consistently and includes the name of all qualifications, and how long the Apprenticeship will take

 - Ending the Apprenticeship at the end of the training?
-If an apprentice’s employment is not renewed when their training ends then they will be treated as having been dismissed.
+If an apprentice’s employment isn’t renewed when their training ends then they will be treated as having been dismissed.
 The apprentice will be entitled to receive a written reason for dismissal and the ACAS Dismissal Code will apply (as for all employees).
 Because an apprenticeship contract is for a specific purpose – training – the contract will end on the completion of that training and the dismissal will therefore be for ‘Some Other Substantial Reason’ (SOSR).
-There is no need to provide a notice period of dismissal.
-There is no legal requirement to provide employment at the end of the apprenticeship but an employer may agree contractually to do this; and there is no duty on the employer to redeploy the apprentice into suitable alternative employment.
+There’s no need to provide a notice period of dismissal.
+There is no legal requirement to provide employment at the end of the apprenticeship but an employer may agree contractually to do this; and there’s no duty on the employer to redeploy the apprentice into suitable alternative employment

 - Employers may legitimately ask for an apprentice to repay the employer for all or part of the employers expenditure on training if the apprentice leaves the organisation before the end of the apprenticeship, where this forms part of the original agreement.
 Details about how this should be done are here (under ‘unauthorised deductions from pay’).